First blood to Hamilton in 2017 F1 season

 "The rule change has been huge.
 I'm looking forward to the race, but i think it will be tight," he told the post-qualifying press conference.

-New regulations introduced for the 2017 season have led to faster speeds, with Hamilton setting a new lap record of one minute 22.188 seconds to take his 62nd career pole.
+New regulations introduced for the 2017 season have led to faster speeds, with Hamilton setting a new lap record of one minute 22.188 seconds to take his 62nd career pole and fourth straight in Australia.

 Ferrari had shown enough in pre-season testing to indicate the team will be a threat to Mercedes and four-time champion Vettel was talking up his chances after qualifying.